Loading...

 How to consume english indian roasted fox nuts, tea with milk and sugar without glucose spikes

-Reduce the portion of roasted fox nuts and limit the amount of sugar in your tea to manage the impact on your glucose levels.
+Reduce the portion size of the fox nuts and the amount of sugar in your tea.
+Smaller portions can help moderate blood sugar levels.

 Stay Hydrated